-The long-term expected rate of return on pension plan investments, as used in the July 1, 2014, actuarial valuations, was based upon the 30 year capital market outlook at the end of the fourth quarter 2013, as Developed by the Retirement Systems Investment Commission in collaboration with its investment consultant.
-The long-term expected rate of returns represent assumptions developed using an arithmetic building block approach, reflecting observable inflation and interest rate information available in the fixed income markets as well as Consensus Economics forecasts.
-Long-term assumptions for other asset classes are based on historical results, current market characteristics, and professional judgment.
+The long-term expected rate of return on pension plan investments, as used in the July 1, 2015, actuarial valuations, was based upon the 30 year capital market outlook at third quarter 2015.
+The long-term expected rate of returns represent assumptions developed using an arithmetic building block approach, primarily based on consensus expectations and market based inputs.
+Expected returns are net of investment fees.

-The expected returns, along with the expected inflation rate, form the basis for the target asset allocation as adopted by the Investment Commission for fiscal year 2015.
-The long-term expected rate of return is produced by weighting the expected future real rates of return by the target allocation percentage and by adding expected inflation and is summarized in the table on the following page.
-For actuarial purposes, the 7.50 percent assumed annual investment rate of return set in stature and used in the calculation of the total pension liability includes a 4.75 percent real rate of return and a 2.75 percent inflation component.
+The expected returns, along with the expected inflation rate, form the basis for the target asset allocation adopted beginning January 1, 2016.
+The long-term expected rate of return is produced by weighting the expected future real rates of return by the target allocation percentage and adding expected inflation, and is summarized in the table below.
+For actuarial purposes, the 7.50 percent assumed annual investment rate of return used in the calculation of the total pension liability includes a 4.75 percent real rate of return and a 2.75 percent inflation component.